How to Use Cannabis Oil Concentrate Syringes

 Medical marijuana syringes can be used in a variety of ways to suit an individual’s needs.
 As we already mentioned, cannabis concentrates can be used in cooking.
 Another common delivery method is sublingual application.
 That is delivering the oil under the tongue.

 When using a ready-made medical cannabis syringe or measuring cannabis oil dosage, be sure to read the accompanying instructions.
 These products are quite potent and it can be easy to overdo it.
+Also, the onset can take up to 2 hours, so wait until taking more.
+The effects can last for several hours, often into unconsciousness and beyond.

 To fill an empty syringe, place the tip in the oil and pull the plunger to draw liquid into the chamber up to the desired dosage line.
 Then depress the plunger to squirt the measured amount into the mouth or into food or liquid.